 It’s always a good idea to give the caddy a quick clean after emptying it and rinse the bin after collections, especially if you choose not to use a liner.

 Compostable bags are not required in order to recycle your food.
 GENeco (the company that recycles Bristol’s food waste) separates any plastic from the food before it enters the anaerobic digester, including compostable bags.
-The bags you use to line your caddy are removed and incinerated to produce sustainable electricity for Bristol homes, and the solid by-product of the anaerobic process is used as fertiliser for farms.

 As far as possible, please only use the food bin for food waste and tea bags.
 Please remove all packaging, whether paper, plastic, cardboard or compostable materials, before putting food into your brown caddy or bin.
 Small amounts of kitchen roll or napkin tissue are acceptable but the correct way to dispose of these is in the refuse bin.